IMCC5 Abstract Formats and Presentation Specifications

 The preferred method of creating a poster is using design or presentation software such as Microsoft PowerPoint or Adobe Pagemaker.
 These programs allow you to lay out the entire poster, including text and graphics, in a single file.
 It can then be printed using a large, color printer.
 (Please note that all posters must be printed and paid for by the presenter; we will not print posters for you.
 An option for convenient printing in Kuching is described below.)

-There will be a dedicated poster session and reception on Monday June 25 2018, time and location are TBD.
+There will be a dedicated poster session and reception on Wednesday, 27 June 2018, From 6:30pm - 9:00pm in the Ranyai Ballroom.
 Presenting authors must remain at their poster during the session.

 Further information will be added as it is availabe.